 Fleming's School of Environmental and Natural Resource Sciences is a community leader in environmental and natural resource sciences education.

-The Arboretum Development Fund supports the initial development and long-term maintenance of the Arboretum.
+The Arboretum Development Fund supports the long-term development, maintenance, and expansion of the Arboretum.
 This project provides the opportunity to recognize a loved one by naming a bench or tree in their honour.
 See benches and trees program for more details.